clcollins/homelabCloudInit/simpleCloudInitService/README.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

+_Note: the example Containerfile and other files used in this example can be found in the accompanying repository: [https://github.com/clcollins/homelabCloudInit/tree/master/simpleCloudInitService/data](https://github.com/clcollins/homelabCloudInit/tree/master/simpleCloudInitService/data)_

 The most important part of the Containerfile above is the section changing how the logs are stored (writing to STDOUT rather than a file), so we can see requests coming into the server in the container logs.
 A few other changes are included so we can run the container with Podman without root privileges, and the processes in the container can run without root as well.

 This first pass at the webserver does not serve any cloud-init data; we will just use this to see what the cloud-init client is requesting from it.